syalabil/Hackathon_AI_2021/README.md

 # Hackathon_AI_2021
-Create Virtual Enviroment for application
+Hello there, thanks for viewing my AISG Hackathon Project!

 Put folder on C: drive

+Create Virtual Enviroment for flask application and download the packages using requirements.txt